-In rare instances, redness may appear a few hours after the injections.
+In rare instances, redness and compression sensations may appear on the scalp a few hours after the injections.

-Each session lasts approximately 1 hour and the protocols adapt according to the patients.
+Each session lasts for 30 minutes and the protocols adapt according to the patients.
 In general, the protocol is as follows: 2 sessions at 3 months, then 1 to 2 sessions each year.

 A digital phototrichogram of control is performed at each session.

 Results are generally observed from the 2nd session, this observation may vary depending on the patient’s response rate to the treatment.

 The first evaluations may show an increase in the number of terminal hair per square centimeter (capillary density) and an increase in the diameter of the hair.

 For more information, contact us here or call 01 42 27 11 44.
 To make an appointment, click here.